 Domaine Durieu is a relatively new estate in the Southern Rhone Valley.
-It was created in 1976 when Lucile Avril, the mother of Paul Durieu gave him a few hectares of vines to get his career as a wine producer going.
+It was created in 1976 when Lucile Avril, the mother of Paul Durieu gave him a few hectares of vines as a wedding present to get his career as a wine producer going.

 Domaine Durieu Vineyards, Wines, Winemaking

-To produce the wine, the Grenache is aged in traditional concrete vats for 16-18 months.
+To produce the wine, the grapes are not destemmed.
+The Grenache is aged in traditional concrete vats for 16-18 months.
 The Mourvedre and Syrah are aged for an equal amount of time in new, French oak barrels.
-The production averages 800 cases per vintage.
+Not much wine is made as the production averages close to 800 cases per vintage.

-Domaine Durieu is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
-Domaine Durieu is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.
+Domaine Durieu is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, barbecue and cassoulet.
+Domaine Durieu is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant, tomatoes and cheese.

 The white wine of Domaine Durieu is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

-Domaine Durieu also owns 68 hectares in the Cotes du Rhone and Cotes du Ventoux where they produce both red and white wine.
+Domaine Durieu also owns 68 hectares in the Cotes du Rhone and Cotes du Ventoux appellations where they produce both red and white wine.

 Domaine Durieu Wine Tasting Notes